 What is ECC Ireland

 The European Consumer Centre (ECC) Ireland is a member of the European Consumer Centre Network (ECC-Net), which offers consumers across the European Union advice on their rights when shopping in another European state.
-ECC-Net members cooperate closely to help settle complaints between consumers and traders based in different EU countries, as well as Norway and Iceland.
+ECC-Net members cooperate closely to help settle complaints between consumers and traders based in different EU countries, as well as in Norway, Iceland and the United Kingdom.
 If necessary, ECC Ireland can liaise directly with a trader via its sister centre in the country of purchase.

 ECC Ireland provides the following services: